TranDatDT/ssh-configuring-multi-devices-simultaneously/README.md

 ## Introduction
-Python script that helps you send commands to multi devices simultaneously.
+Python script that helps you send SSH commands to multi devices simultaneously.

 ## Requirement
 - Python 3.6+